ventura-v/elofy-desafio/README.md

 ## About the project

-This project is a challenge propourse for the Elofy company
+This project is a challenge proposed by the company Elofy for the position of front-end developer

 To check the model page: [https://www.figma.com/community/file/786976918221602322](https://www.figma.com/community/file/786976918221602322)